irrustible/async-oneshot/README.md

 ### Performance Tips

-Note: we are very very fast.
+We are very very fast.
 We are probably not your bottleneck.
+However...

-* Make use of the ability to reuse and recycle - they're cheaper than calling the destructors.
+* Make use of the ability to reuse and recycle - drop is the most expensive operation.
 * Setting `closes(true)` before your last (or only!) operation makes the destructor cheaper.
 * The unsafe API allows you to gain more performance in some situations by reducing synchronisation.
 Much of it is only useful in the presence of external synchronisation or by